Betty Rhodes Senior Corner: 'Caregiver Confidential'

 I’ve recently learned that our bodies and our minds are much alike in that when one is functioning well so is the other.
 My brain has gotten a little lazy just as my body has, so I’m expecting some magic to be happening, soon.

 Ninety-two is just a number, and if you’re stubborn, just accept the fact, and more on.
 I loved visiting with you.
-See you in two weeks.
 Enjoy this great life that we have.
 Find your joy.

 Betty Rhodes is active on the Napa County Commission on Aging, as well as the Senior Advisory Commission.
 Reach her at bettyrrhodes@sbcglobal.net